mescon/Muximux/README.md

 - To reload an app, double click it in the menu, or press the refresh button in the top right bar.

+- If you want to bookmark a specific service - or just quickly go to a service you've set up - use ``https://<host>/muximux/#service_name``.
+For instance, ``https://myserver.com/muximux/#couchpotato`` which will load Muximux and automatically load my Couchpotato tab.
+Replace spaces with underscore.

 > There is no longer any need to edit config.ini.php or any file at all.
 In fact, we recommend you don't!

 ### Security